GoogleChrome/chrome-launcher/CONTRIBUTING.md

 npm publish
 yarn run deploy-viewer

-echo "Use the GH web interface to tag the release" echo "Generate the release notes, and update the release page"
+echo "Use the GitHub web interface to tag the release" echo "Generate the release notes, and update the release page"

 # * Tell the world!!! *